What is EMDR?

 • anxiety and panic attacks, depression, stress, phobias, sleep problems, complicated grief, addictions, pain relief, low self-esteem and confidence, negative limiting self-beliefs

 How long does treatment take?
-EMDR can be brief focused treatment or be integrated into our existing psychotherapy sessions.
-EMDR sessions can be for 60 to 90 minutes and can be more frequent if needed, for example two sessions a week.
+EMDR can be a brief focused treatment or integrated into our existing psychotherapy sessions.
+EMDR sessions can be for 60 to 90 minutes and can be more frequent if needed.

 ©Copyright.
 All rights reserved.